GREENVILLE HIGH SCHOOL ART

 Congratulations to Jozlyn Davis, Chrissy Focken, Bri Mackey, Sierra Mistler, and Bella Ross on being selected by an outside jury to be part of the 20th High School Regional Art Show held at the Albany Center Gallery.
 Over 100 schools entered, and approximately 500 works of art.
 This exhibition shows off the best of the area.
 The show focuses on displaying the more original and technically strong artwork.

-Extra special congratulations to Briana Mackey and Chrissy Focken who each got two pices in the show!
+Extra special congratulations to Briana Mackey and Chrissy Focken who each got two pieces in the show

 Picture